-Published Author And Full Time Writing Assistant
+Published Author And Self-Employed Writing Coach

 My writing journey began at a young age when a good friend of mine passed away.
 I wrote a poem in honor of his passing and received positive feedback that encouraged me to continue writing.

 Blogging and poetry became a hobby, and I managed a blog for the majority of my teen years.
-I slowly fell out of rhythm when I took a side turn in life after high school.
+I slowly fell out of rhythm when I took a turn in life after high school.
 Writing became a memory and was left behind as the realities of being an adult with responsibility came to my senses.

 Every now and again I would think about how long of a "break" I had taken from writing, but I couldn't bring myself back.
 The stress of finding a successful career gave me justifiable reasons to kick my creative juices to the curb.

 I searched for a well-fitting job, but nothing seemed to fit due to my picky mentality.
 My greatest fear was growing up working the same job all my life, wishing I had chosen something I actually enjoyed.
-This drove me to finding odd, usually low-paying jobs, which I did enjoy for a time, but none of them were the job.
+This drove me to finding odd, usually low-paying jobs, which I did enjoy for a time, but none of them were longlasting.

 "Pride comes before the fall."

 I was in utter shock at the time, and honestly, quite angry with my former boss.
 I looked up to him as a mentor.
 I was completely blindsided and felt like I just watched something I loved disappear.
 If it weren't for God's grace, I'd probably still be bitter about my former boss' decision, but something he said the last time we spoke will never leave me.

 Not a week later, I decided I was going to find a way to make money doing something I love.
 I finally went back to writing, and I haven't stopped since!
 Like the death of a loved one, I never realized how much I missed writing until I had experienced losing it.
 Having it back in my life made me feel whole, doing what I was created to do.

 Along with publishing two books, one of my greatest milestones was working on Me Power with Dr. LaNysha Adams.
 While I was not the writer of that book, and this is by no means a way of taking away from the immense amount of work put in by LaNysha, I had the opportunity to work on the backend with her.
-This included brainstorming, outlining, and writing analysis.
-In 2022, her book went on to win Best Indie Book Award in the Non-fiction Motivational category, which is a huge deal for a debut author.
+This included brainstorming, outlining, developmental editing, and writing analysis.
+In one year, her book has received five awards (Best Indie Book Awards, BookFest, Indie Reader, Nautilus, and Readers' Favorite), which is a huge deal for a debut author.
 It was truly an honor to play a role in the creation of that work, and the journey from start to finish with LaNysha was an experience I'll never forget.